shailesh1729/ecg-codec/docs/codec_b/architecture.md

 and clinically unacceptable at $q=7$
 (with PRD more than 15\%).
 One can see significant waveform distortions at $q=7$.
-Also note how the quality score keeps increasing till
+Also, note how the quality score keeps increasing till
 $q=4$ and starts decreasing after that with a massive drop at $q=7$.